 You can enjoy convenient access to offline outdoor maps that work with Strava and Endomondo.

 As for the design, it’s robust.
-It’s 50mm x 50mm x 15.3mm and made of steel with a silicone strap.
-It has a high-res touchscreen which is protected by scratch-resistant Gorilla Glass.
+It’s 50mm x 50mm x 15.3mm and is made of steel with a silicone strap.
+It has a high-res touchscreen that scratch-resistant Gorilla Glass protects.
 The battery life lasts up to 48 hours in smartwatch mode or 12 hours in GPS mode.
 It has a 50ATM water-resistance rating.

 - Robust watch for active women